Topics on this page:

 What to Expect: Sponsored by the American Nurses Credentialing Center (ANCC), this conference provides a wide range of educational topics, networking opportunities, and updates on research and evidence-based practices.
 It is appropriate for nurses and nurse administrators from all types of organizations, including in-patient, out-patient, and school settings.

 Speakers/Topics: TBA.
-Sessions focus on how to align nursing organizations with the ANCC’s Magnet Recognition and Pathway to Excellence programs in order to foster supportive practice environments.
-Topics from the 2023 conference included combating burnout, leadership development, and holistic models of care.
+Sessions focus on how to align nursing organizations with the ANCC’s Magnet Recognition and Pathway to Excellence programs to foster supportive practice environments.
+Topics from previous conferences included combating burnout, leadership development, and holistic models of care.

 Handle/Hashtag: #NCPDSummit